 Kadai Tofu Bowl with Garlicky Sauteed Spinach and Quinoa-Cumin Pilaf.
 And a Giveaway.

-- 1 14- oz package of firm tofu.
-Drain out all water and pat dry.
-Cut into six tiles place in a baking pan sprayed with oil, and spray on some more oil on top.
+- 14 oz firm tofu.
+(Drain out all water and pat dry.
+Cut into six tiles and place in a baking pan sprayed with oil, then spray on some more oil on top.
 Bake in a 450-degree oven for 30 minutes or until really chewy.
 You want very chewy tofu for great texture in this recipe.
-Once the tofu has cooled, cut into a small dice.
+Once the tofu has cooled, cut into a small dice.)

 - 1 tsp paprika